Perl-Apollo/Corinna/rfc/overview.md

 Curse](http://winestockwebdesign.com/Essays/Lisp_Curse.html).
 That explains
 our mess in spades.

-We're trying to solve the ever-present problem of "what OOP system do I use?" coupled with "Perl looks ancient."
+We're trying to solve the ever-present problem with "what OOP system do I use?" coupled with "Perl looks ancient."

 Existing syntax is hurting Perl, not helping it.
 While we don't propose